Jobs & Unemployment

-As the Paycheck Protection Program (PPP) continues into August, the question remains as to what the program — with over $521 billion in funding dispensed as of June — has done for American businesses.
-Loan-level data through June 30, released in July by the Small Business Administration (SBA), might hold the answer.
+Congress approved a third round of funding for the Paycheck Protection Program (PPP) on December 21.
+But the question remains as to what the program — which dispensed over $525 billion in funding as of August, when it first ended — has done for American businesses.
+Loan-level data released in December by the Small Business Administration (SBA) might hold the answer.

-Healthcare and social assistance, which supports the most small business employees of any sector, received the largest share of loan dollars (12.9%) as of July.
+SBA summary reporting includes totals at the sector level.
+Healthcare and social assistance, which employs the most small business employees of any sector, received the largest share of loan dollars (12.9%) as of August.
 That is a shift from the initial round — April 3 to April 16 — when construction received the most.
-These numbers are among those released in a more recent July SBA overview report.

-The detailed data from June reveals more about industries and loan size.
+The loan-level data reveals more about industries and loan size.
 Large loans added up, with several industries receiving over $45 billion each in loans of $150,000 or more.
 Among them were construction; healthcare and social assistance; professional, scientific, and technical services; and manufacturing.

-The program is meant to support up to eight weeks of payroll, and all reviews of job retention — to assess whether the government will forgive all or part of the loan — occur at the end of that period.
-That means that businesses that receive loans valued at less than eight weeks of payroll still need to make it through the entire two months in order to take advantage of loan forgiveness.
+The program was meant to support up to eight weeks of payroll, and all reviews of job retention — to assess whether the government would forgive all or part of the loan — occurred at the end of that period.
+That means that businesses that received loans valued at less than eight weeks of payroll still needed to make it through the entire two months in order to take advantage of loan forgiveness.
 Did PPP loans fill payroll need for most businesses?

-Most loans — of those under $150,000 —seem to have covered the expected amount of time: an average of 8.1 weeks of payroll.
-That analysis compares average loan value per reported job saved to average industry payroll per employee as reported by the SBA.
+Despite the wide variation in loan sizes, most loans seem to have covered the expected amount of time: an average of 9.6 weeks of payroll.
+That analysis compares the median loan value per reported job saved to average industry payroll per small business employee as reported by the Census Bureau.

 Looking at the 25 industries that received the highest number of loans, there was variation in the amount of payroll covered.
-Loans to financial businesses averaged 2.6 weeks of pre-pandemic payroll, and those to sports and the performing arts averaged 3.2 weeks.
-Meanwhile, loans to food and drinking places covered 10.6 weeks of payroll.
-Of course, the average wage differs across industries, with the cost of a finance employee an average of $14,200 more per month than one working in a restaurant or bar.
-Were financial businesses to retain their employees at restaurant-industry wages, the loans given would support them for an average of 27.8 weeks, or almost seven months.
+Loans to financial businesses averaged 3.6 weeks of pre-pandemic payroll, and those to sports and the performing arts averaged 5 weeks.
+Meanwhile, loans to food and drinking places covered 11.8 weeks of payroll.
+Of course, the average wage differs across industries, with a finance employee costing an average of $14,200 more per month to employ than one working in a restaurant or bar.
+Were financial businesses to retain their employees at restaurant-industry wages, the loans given would support them for an average of 37.8 weeks, or over nine months.

-PPP appears to have approached its goal of supporting many small businesses for around eight weeks of payroll — although it is unclear whether the jobs it saved in the short term will survive a continuation of the pandemic in the coming months.
+The PPP appears to have accomplished its goal of supporting many small businesses for around eight weeks of payroll — although it is unclear whether the jobs it saved in the short term survived the months after the program ended.
+Jobs that did must now contend with tightening COVID-19 restrictions amid a winter surge of cases.
+Congress has approved a third round of funding for PPP for businesses that did not previously receive loans; smaller and harder-hit businesses will also be eligible for a second loan.

 Get more facts on PPP and access to the data used in this article.
 Datasets are linked under "What is this data?" in the "Questions to ask" section.